Online Weighted Matching: Breaking the $\frac{1}{2}$ Barrier: Introduction

+We first draw attention to two very recent works of Huang and Tao~\cite{huang2019unweighted,huang2019weighted} that build on an earlier version of this paper that appeared on arXiv in 2017~\cite{zadimoghaddam2017online}.
+These works ``distill a key ingredient from the algorithm of Zadimoghaddam'' and enhance this idea by using the online primal-dual framework~\cite{devanur2013randomized} and an improved \emph{online correlated selection} scheme to achieve an improved competitive ratio of $0.514$ for the same online weighted bipartite matching problem.
+In this version of our paper, we have tried to improve and simplify the presentation of our algorithm and analysis so that our approach is easier to understand.

-Most of the literature on online weighted matching algorithms is devoted to achieving better than $\nicefrac12$ competitive ratios (usually $1-\nicefrac1e$ or $1-\epsilon$) based on assuming either the advertisers have large capacities or some stochastic information regarding the arrival process of impressions is known.
-Due to the large number of interesting papers in this area, we only name a few leading works and refer interested readers to this survey~\cite{mehta2012survey}.
+The literature online weighted bipartite matching algorithms is extensive, but most of these works are devoted to achieving competitive ratios greater than $1/2$ (usually $1-1/e$ or $1-\varepsilon$) by assuming that advertisers have large capacities or that some stochastic information about the arrival order of the impressions is known in advance.
+There are many exciting papers in this area, but we only list a few of the leading works and refer interested readers to the excellent survey of Mehta~\cite{mehta2013online}.
+We note that there have recently been several significant advances in more general settings, including different arrival models and general (non-bipartite) graphs~\cite{huang2018match,gamlath2019beating,gamlath2019online,huang2019tight}.

-{\bf Large capacities.} Exploiting large capacities assumption to beat $\nicefrac12$ competitive ratio dates back to two decades ago~\cite{kalyanasundaramFSTTCS1996}.
-Feldman et al. present a primal dual algorithm ~\cite{FeldmanWINE09} with $1-\nicefrac1e$ competitive ratio assuming each advertiser has some large capacity that denotes the target number of impressions that can assigned to it (Display Ads problem).
-Under similar assumptions, the same competitive ratio was achieved \cite{mehta2007adwords,buchbinderESA2007} for Budgeted Allocation problem in which advertisers have some budget constraint on the total weight that can be assigned to them instead of the number of impressions.
-From the theoretical standpoint, perhaps the most interesting open problem in the online matching literature is to provide algorithms with competitive ratio above $\nicefrac12$ without making any assumption on capacities which is the focus of our work.
-Without loss of generality, we can assume that each advertiser has capacity one\footnote{One can replace each advertiser $a$ with capacity $C_a$ by $C_a$ identical copies of $a$ each with capacity one.}.
+\textbf{Large Capacities.} Exploiting the large capacities assumption to beat the $1/2$ competitive ratio barrier dates back two decades ago to~\cite{kalyanasundaram2000optimal}.
+Feldman et al.~\cite{feldman2009online} gave a primal-dual algorithm that achieves a competitive ratio of $1-1/e$ assuming that each advertiser has a large capacity, where the capacity denotes the number of impressions that can be assigned to it (e.g., the Display Ads problem).
+Under similar assumptions, the same competitive ratio was obtained for the Budgeted Allocation problem~\cite{mehta2005adwords, buchbinder2007online}, in which advertisers have some budget constraint on the total weight that can be assigned to them rather than the number of impressions.
+From a theoretical point of view, one of the primary goals in the online matching literature is to provide algorithms with competitive ratio greater than $1/2$ without making any assumption on the capacities of advertisers.
+Without loss of generality, we can assume every advertiser has capacity~one, since we can replace each advertiser $a$ with capacity $C_a$ by $C_a$ identical copies of $a$, each with unit capacity.